 · Young People – a place where younger people will want to live and work and have the skills to do so.

 · A carers survey was currently underway and it was confirmed that the data collected would be utilised to shape the strategy so as to identify needs and to ensure the appropriate service could be planned to support carers in the future.

 · It was confirmed that Denbighshire were the first council in Wales to utilise herbicide free weed killer which could be picked up through the environmental strategy.

 · It was confirmed that the Head of Education and Children Services had been communicating with young people within the county for their opinions on job opportunities etc.

 · Problems could arise due to the termination of the paper application form for blue badges.
 Applications had to be completed online.
 Some applicants would need to utilise library services to apply, but not all libraries had the expert staff to assist.
 The Chief Executive confirmed she would pass this concern on to the relevant department.

 · A homeless initiative was in place and young carers were also being assisted into housing.
 It was queried whether there was an easy access to a pathway on to the housing ladder.
 The Strategic Planning Team Manager confirmed she would speak to the relevant department and pass on the information to members for information.

 The Chief Executive commended the work to deliver the Corporate Plan and expressed her confidence that the Corporate Plan would benefit the county’s residents.

-The Chair also commended the work carried out and thanked Nicola Kneale, Councillor Julian Thompson-Hill, Alan Smith and Iolo ... view the full minutes text for item 11.
+The Chair also commended the work carried out and thanked Nicola Kneale, Councillor Julian Thompson-Hill, Alan Smith and Iolo McGregor for their work on the Corporate Plan.

 To consider a report by the Head of Legal, HR and Democratic Services (copy attached) about the work of the Corporate Governance Committee for the municipal year 2018/19.